iterative/dvc.org/static/docs/get-started/index.md

 _Get Started_ is a step-by-step introduction into basic DVC features.
 It doesn't go into details much, but provides links and expandable sections to learn more.

-You'll need [Git](https://git-scm.com) to run the commands in this tutorial.
+You'll need [Git](https://git-scm.com) to run the commands in this guide.
 Also, if DVC is not installed, please follow these [instructions](/doc/install) to do so.

 Before you start ...